This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 By using unsalted butter, you can control the amount of salt on the finished meat.

-Recipes to Enjoy Garlic Herb Butter with:
+Recipes using Garlic Herb Butter for Steak:

 If you try this recipe, please stop back and leave it a star rating and/or a review in the comments.
 Stay connected & share photos of your creations with me & others on Instagram, Facebook, and Pinterest!